matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 refresh_token (optional)
   A refresh token, as is returned from login.

+There is no specific error message to indicate that a request has failed because an access token has expired; instead, if a client has reason to believe its access token is valid, and it receives an auth error, they should attempt to refresh for a new token on failure, and re-try the request with the new token.

 Changing Password
 ~~~~~~~~~~~~~~~~~
 This section refers to API Version 2.
 These API calls currently use the prefix